rehypejs/rehype-dom/packages/rehype-dom-stringify/readme.md

 ## What is this?

 This is like [`rehype-stringify`][rehype-stringify] but for browsers.
-This plugin is built on [`hast-util-to-dom`][hast-util-to-dom], which is a lower-level tool to turn hast syntax trees into DOM nodes.
+It’s built on [`hast-util-to-dom`][hast-util-to-dom], which is a low level tool to turn hast syntax trees into DOM nodes.

 ## When should I use this?